eag1ex/x-utils-es/readme.md

 * Similar to lodash
 * No dependencies
-* UMD support so you can use in most environments: *(AMD, common.js/Node, or browser)* &nbsp;\
+* UMD support so you can use in most environments: *(AMD, common.js/Node, or browser)*
+* @types support for main import, can be used with typescript &nbsp;\
 &nbsp;